 Best Performance: Xiaomi Mi 10T

 It’s not a perfect phone.
 It doesn’t have water or dust resistance, it features no wireless charging or 3.5mm headphone jack, and the display is LCD instead of AMOLED (although quite frankly, expecting a 144Hz AMOLED at this price point is probably a long shot).
-It’s also not available in the US, meaning that you’ll have to import it if you want to give it a go.
-But if you really want the raw horsepower the Snapdragon 865 brings on an extreme budget and don’t mind hopping through some hoops to get your phone working on your carrier… then heck, this might be one of your only choices.
+It’s also not available in the US, meaning you’ll have to import it if you want to give it a go.
+But if you really want the raw horsepower the Snapdragon 865 brings on an extreme budget and don’t mind jumping through some hoops to get your phone working on your carrier….then this might be one of your only choices.
 It’s one of the best cheap phones under 500 dollars, and very clearly one of the best-performing ones, if not the best.